GMP Standard Operating Procedures (SOP)

 Laboratory Waste Management

 To describe the disposal methods used for hazardous waste from the Laboratories.
-It is the responsibility of the Laboratory manager and Laboratory staff to dispose of hazardous waste in the proper manner according to the SOP.
+It is the responsibility of the Laboratory manager and Laboratory staff to dispose of hazardous waste properly according to the SOP.

 Laboratory Retention Samples

-This SOP will be followed by the Laboratory staff assigned to retention Samples in the execution of the collection, storage preparation, transportation, storage, and disposal of retention Samples.
-This SOP is also to be followed by Quality Assurance staff, who are responsible for checking and storing retention samples in the retention Sample Room
+This SOP will be followed by the Laboratory staff assigned to retention Samples in executing the collection, storage preparation, transportation, storage, and disposal of retention Samples.
+Quality Assurance staff responsible for checking and storing retention samples in the retention sample room will also follow this SOP.

 Laboratory Supplier Approval